fex01/ansible-gitserver/README.md

 [...]
 ```
-Right, we're fullfilling the second *It will* bulletpoint of the readme
+Right, we're fulfilling the second *It will* bullet point of the readme
 >   * check if the connection is possible with the custom SSH port *{{ ssh_port}}* and, if yes, set *{{ ansible_port }}*

 by testing the connection on our custom port.
-The only change is, that we only test the custom port if the test for the default port was unsuccessfull:
+The only change is, that we only test the custom port if the test for the default port was unsuccessful:
 ```yml
   when: default_ssh is defined and
         default_ssh.state is undefined
 ```
-As you can see Ansible tasks are actually quite readable, even without indepth coding/scripting knowledge.
+As you can see Ansible tasks are actually quite readable, even without detailed coding/scripting knowledge.
 If you have any question how my roles or in general all roles on [Ansible Galaxy][ansible-galaxy] work - just have a look into the roles tasks folder.